 Each province sets its own laws regarding what is required to make a valid Will, and what rights exist for dependants' relief or division of family property.
 If you move to another province or out of the country after you make a Will, you may want to check with a lawyer in your new area.
 This will help you determine how your Saskatchewan Will applies to any part of your estate that is in a different jurisdiction.

 Depending on your plans, you may want to consider making an international Will.
 You will need a lawyer's assistance to do this.
 An international Will follows a standard format for Wills that is recognized by an international convention.
 As long as you follow the format set out in the Convention, all of the jurisdictions which sign on to the convention will recognize your Will as valid in their jurisdiction.
-The Convention, included at the end of The Wills Act, is available from the Publications Centre.
+The Convention is included at the end of The Wills Act.